elatov/elatov.github.io/_posts/2013-12-23-installing-splunk-freebsd.md

 >
 > To specify the age at which data should freeze, edit the frozenTimePeriodInSecs attribute in indexes.conf.
 This attribute specifies the number of seconds to elapse before data gets frozen.
 The default value is 188697600 seconds, or approximately 6 years.

 I decided to set the size to 100GB and the time to be 90 days (7776000 seconds).
-So if data is more than 90 days, it&#8217;s removed.
+So if data is more than 90 days, it's removed.
 If the the index size gets bigger than 100 GB, it will be removed as well.
 To apply those settings edit the /**opt/splunk/etc/system/default/indexes.conf** file and modify the following parameters:

     frozenTimePeriodInSecs = 7776000
     maxTotalDataSizeMB = 100000